IMAC Holdings Inc. (BACK) Stock Has More Upside Than Fundamentals Suggest

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of IMAC Holdings Inc. (NASDAQ:BACK) raised 50.04% to close Tuesday’s market session at $0.19, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.1293 and $0.354 throughout the trading session with the volume trading being 92046436 shares, which represented a significant variation when compared to the three months average volume of 188.84K shares.
-The firm’s stock price fluctuated 41.67% within the last five trades and 16.63% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -51.18% in the last 6 months and -18.08% was subtracted to its value over the previous 3 months.
-BACK stock is trading at a margin of 21.53%, -13.41% and -56.57% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of IMAC Holdings Inc. (NASDAQ:BACK) raised 10.36% to close Tuesday’s market session at $0.15, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.1351 and $0.2099 throughout the trading session with the volume trading being 9276291 shares, which represented a significant variation when compared to the three months average volume of 1.88 million shares.
+The firm’s stock price fluctuated -17.82% within the last five trades and -6.70% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -50.32% in the last 6 months and -55.45% was subtracted to its value over the previous 3 months.
+BACK stock is trading at a margin of 1.70%, -22.46% and -62.74% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023